Although not a requirement by law, most (if not all) landlords in Washington ask for a security deposit from their tenants.

 Can a landlord withhold a security deposit in Washington state?

-Yes, a landlord can withhold some or all of a tenant’s security deposit.
+Yes.
 Some valid reasons for doing so include:

 • Nonpayment of rent